cathalmchale/pandoc_resume/markdown/projects.md

 This resume
 :   https://github.com/cathalmchale/pandoc_resume

-    *Compile and output this resume with Docker.*
+    *Compile and output this resume from markdown with Docker.*